VianneyLehu/DESIGN-PATTERN/docs/report.md

 > - What did you need to change
 > - Anything relevant
 >
+>
+>  ANSWERS :
+>
+> - I changed the way command insert and list are handled.
+     I did an interface and 2 new classes: insertCommandHandler and ListCommandHandler.
+It simplify the old code (if logic) and it is easier to implement future command.
+> - I asked chatgpt and a friend developer to find how would i modify the code.
+> - Understand how the code works.
+> - Copy code without understanding how it work.
+> - the way different commands are handle.
+> - I hate java.
+>
+>
 > Add a link to schemas describing your architecture (UML or not but add a legend)
 >
 > Remember: it is ok to make mistakes, you will have time to spot them later.